 A frequent plant of the coastal strands of the lower half of the Florida peninsula.
 Found along the coasts of Louisiana & Texas, Puerto Rico and the Virgin Islands.
 The native range includes South America, Africa, and in Asia, India and Sri Lanka.

 Inkberry has a unique fan-shaped flower with 5-6 white to pinkish-white lobes all on one side.
+Two distinctive features of inkberry are the center flower is sessile (side flowers have pediciels) and the calyx lobes are no more than 1mm (~1/32 in.) long.
 The fruit is a shiny, black, juicy drupe 1-2.5 cm (up to 1 in.) long.
 The thick, fleshy, simple, shiny-green leaves are alternate, clustered near the end of the branches, and 2.5 - 7 cm (1 to 2-3/4 in.) long.

 Listed as a threatened species in Florida due to the loss of coastal stand habitat to development.
 It should not be confused with the similar S. taccada, which is becoming a troublesome exotic.
 The non-native species has white to yellowish white fruit and leaves generally longer than 7.5 cm (~3 in.).
 All flowers (including the center flower) are pedicellate and the caylx lobes are longer than 1mm.